 Types and styles of feng shui

 There are different types and styles of feng shui available – depending on your needs and circumstances.
 The main two schools of feng shui are classical feng shui and modern feng shui.
-Within the classical and modern feng shui, there are different types and styles of feng shui related to time and space, such as holistic feng shui, intuitive feng shui, integral feng shui and spiritual feng shui.
+Within classical and modern feng shui, there are different types and styles of feng shui related to time and space, such as holistic feng shui, intuitive feng shui, integral feng shui and spiritual feng shui (top tips).

 The trinity of luck: earth luck, human luck and heaven luck